Wednesday, September 15, 2021

 from early Gothic (RHS) to High Gothic style.

-The change in style from Romanesque to Gothic came as a surprise to the Freiburg Minster builders.
-Their attempts to build gothic window tracery were pitiful.
+The transition from Romanesque to Gothic style came as a surprise to the builders of the Freiburg Minster.
+Their attempts to build Gothic window tracery were pitiful.
 But when they called in colleagues from Strasbourg, their successive arches looked more refined.

-Although all students were vaccinated and their masks well in place, it was a surprise that we were thrown out of the church.
+Although all students were vaccinated and their masks were in place, it was a surprise when we were asked to leave the church.
 We were too many.
-Only ten persons per group are allowed to visit the interior of the Minster.
+Only ten people per group are allowed to visit the interior of the Minster.

 So here are three pictures of what I had intended to show and explain inside the Minster Church.